henry2004y/Ganymede/menu5.md

 Spacecraft measurements have shown that EMICW propagation is almost exclusively away from the equator at latitudes greater than about
 11◦, with minimal reflection at the ionosphere.

+The MHD wave equations that describe the coupling between the fast compressional mode and the shear Alfvén mode are complicated and have not been completely solved analytically, even in a simple dipole geometry.

+## Observation

+1. discrete magic frequencies
+Field line resonance (FLR), which is phenonmenon about standing Alfvén waves excited on geomagnetic field lines (i.e closed field lines whose foot points lie in the ionosphere), are observed in the Pc5 range, with discrete frequencies at approximately 1.3, 1.9, 2.6, and 3.4 mHz.
+Possible mechanisim:
+* MHD waveguide
+* MHD cavity modes

+In fact, the coupling of cavity or waveguide eigenmodes to FLRs may explain how discrete spectra are produced across a range of latitudes, including at the "magic" frequencies.
+The global cavity modes _may be_ responsible for the appearance of ULF signals with multiple discrete spectral peaks at the "magic" frequencies and spanning a range of latitudes, but it lacks observation support and is hard to detect with satellites.
+(This is interesting!)

+In the 1970s, KHI is cited as the source of compressional energy required for the excitation of FLRs.
+However, later people have found that the same can be triggered by solar wind dynamic pressure fluctuation.
+Simultaneous measurements are applied to show that periodic fluctuations in the solar wind dynamic pressure drives ULF pulsations in the magnetosphere.
+A one‐to‐one correspondence was observed between the solar wind number density oscillation frequencies and oscillation frequencies in dayside magnetic field measurements from the GOES satellite.
+Even magnetotail lobe oscillations have been associated with upstream dynamic pressure fluctuation.
+One statistical study in 2009 by Viall+ is trying to argue that 50% of the ULF waves in the magnetosphere is driven by upstream solar wind dynamic pressure fluctuations.

+In [SouthwoodKivelson1990], they provide a theoretical work on the FLRs and cavity mode as magnetospheric response to solar wind dynamic pressure changes.

 ## Simulations

 ### LFM

+Single-fluid, ideal MHD, $\sim 0.25\, \text{R}_E$ resolution in the inner magnetosphere, upstream boundary at $x=30\, \text{R}_E$ in GSM coordinates.
+Fixed upstream solar wind condition, outflow on all other sides.

+Inner boundary: 2D electrostatic model of the ionosphere, with electric potential obtained from Poisson's equation and then mapped along the dipole field lines back to the inner boundary of MHD at about $2\, \text{R}_E$.
+The ionospheric conductance, needed for the potential solver, is specified by an empirical extreme ultra-violet (EUV) conductance model and by a contribution from particle precipitation.

 LFM model by [Claudepierre+, 2008][Claudepierre2008]:
 The phase velocities of the modes were different but the frequencies were the same and depended on the solar wind driving velocity.
 For both modes the preferred wavenumber was related to the boundary thickness, so that the KH waves are monochromatic.